 Just a few weeks before Thomas Edison invented the first light bulb in October 1879, eight physicians pooled their money and invested $5,000 to start the first medical school in Arkansas.
 The eight founding physicians were led by Dr. P. O. Hooper of Little Rock, and the street where many patients and visitors now enter the UAMS campus is named in his honor.

-The initial investment of $625 made by each of the founding physicians now represents more than $5 billion in economic impact for the state of Arkansas from UAMS and its affiliates every year.
+The initial investment of $625 made by each of the founding physicians now represents nearly $4 billion in economic impact for the state of Arkansas from UAMS and its affiliates every year.

 The former Sperindo Restaurant and Hotel in downtown Little Rock served as the first home for what was then known as the Medical Department of Arkansas Industrial University.
 As enrollment grew into the 20th century, the school was housed in several different locations, including the Old State House in downtown Little Rock.
 A new medical school was built in the 1930s with funding provided by President Franklin Roosevelt’s Public Works Administration.
 Additional funding was provided by a tax on beer and liquor assessed by the Arkansas state legislature.

 In 1951, Governor Sid McMath used funds from a new cigarette tax to secure $7.4 million for a new University Hospital on a 26-acre site on West Markham Street in what was then the outskirts of Little Rock.
 The University of Arkansas Medical Center moved into the new hospital in 1956.
 Air conditioning came to patients’ rooms 10 years later.